 I have a BA in music from Hartwick College, an MDiv from the Lutheran School of Theology at Chicago, and a PhD in theology (liturgical studies) from the University of Notre Dame.

-I am the author of about a dozen books, which are listed under “Publications,” and hundreds of articles and reviews in journals and encyclopedias.
+I am the author of more than fifteen books, which are listed under “Publications,” and hundreds of articles and reviews in journals and encyclopedias.

 Here’s the story of how “Frank Answers” originated.
-Toward the end of my pastorate at Immanuel Lutheran Church in Evanston, where I served for 23 years, I used my “homily time” at midweek Lenten Vespers for Q & A. I often gave homilies on the Catechism at Lenten Vespers, with the idea that Lent is a time for everyone to “return to the catechumenate” (or at least the Catechism).
-People wrote out questions in advance.
+Toward the end of my pastorate at Immanuel Lutheran Church in Evanston, where I served for 23 years, I used my “homily time” at midweek Lenten Vespers for Q & A. People wrote out questions in advance.
 I sorted through them, organized them, and gave answers the following week.
 It was well received.

 This new blog was inaugurated with the same idea.
 Anyone can ask a question.
 You don’t have to be a church person, a Christian, or even religious.
-But the questions have to be in my areas of expertise—theology, religion, worship, ritual, morality, spirituality, maybe even yoga.
-(In retirement I’ve become an ardent yogi and have studied yoga history and philosophy.)
+But the questions have to be in my areas of expertise—theology, religion, worship, ritual, meditation, spirituality, parenting, even yoga.
+In retirement I’ve become an ardent yogi and have studied yoga history and philosophy.
+I am especially interested in topics related to the body, which became a new area of interest after my year of chemotherapy in 2006-2007.
+I avoid politics on this blog, but not social issues.
 I’m bold enough to give answers to what I know and have opinions on, but hopefully not foolish enough to write about issues in which I lack expertise (even though I might have opinions).
-I’ll keep it up as long as it’s fun for me.
+I’ll keep up the blog as long as it’s fun for me.
 After all, I’m retired.
 I can do the things I want to do.